-The model should now look like:
+The model should now look like the following (but may be zoomed in further):

 4.2 Feature Demonstration

 Unlike the dataset used in the previous chapter, this data contains two variables: pressure and velocity.
 The first step is to color the model by the pressure variable and display a color legend showing the mapping from variable values to color.